DGA Diversity & Inclusion Mission Statement

 Student Film Awards

 The Directors Guild of America Student Film Awards for African-American, Asian-American, Latino, and Women Filmmakers are designed to honor, encourage, and bring attention to outstanding minority and women film students.
 Over 40 film schools from around the country participate in the program.
-Past winners include: Jon M. Chu (G.I.
-Joe: Retaliation, Justin Bieber: Never Say Never); Ryan Coogler (Fruitvale Station, Creed); Nicole Kassell (The Following, The Americans); Patricia Riggen (The 33, Lemonade Mouth); and Sylvain White (Hawaii Five-0, Person of Interest).
+Past winners include: Jon M. Chu (In the Heights, Crazy Rich Asians); Ryan Coogler (Black Panther, Creed); Nicole Kassell (Watchmen, The Americans); Patricia Riggen (The 33, Lemonade Mouth); and Sylvain White (The Umbrella Academy, Stomp the Yard).

 DGA Diversity Award

 The DGA Diversity Award honors outstanding commitment to and leadership in the hiring of women and ethnic minorities in DGA categories.
-It has been bestowed only five times in DGA history: Shonda Rhimes and Betsy Beers, Shondaland, 2014; Stephen McPherson, ABC Primetime Entertainment President, 2005; Home Box Office, 2000; Steven Bochco, 1999; Bruce Paltrow, John Wells & Christopher Chulack (ER), 1997.
+It has been bestowed only six times in DGA history: FX Networks, 2019; Shonda Rhimes and Betsy Beers, Shondaland, 2014; Stephen McPherson, ABC Primetime Entertainment President, 2005; Home Box Office, 2000; Steven Bochco, 1999; Bruce Paltrow, John Wells & Christopher Chulack (ER), 1997.